module-federation/aegis-host/README.md

 ## Features

-The goal of MicroLib is clear: to preserve autonomy while eliminating or containing the havoc it can wreak when implemented as a distributed system.
-No more "Death Stars".
-To this end, MicroLib organizes components according to hexagonal architecture, such that the boundaries and relations between federated components are clear and useful.
+The goal of MicroLib is to provide an alternative to distributed systems and the performance and operational challenges that come with them, while preserving the benefits of deployment independence.
+To this end, MicroLib organizes components according to hexagonal architecture, such that the boundaries of, and relations between, federated components are clear and useful.
+In this way, components can be collocated, yet uncoupled.
 Features include:

 - Dynamic API generation for federated modules
 - Dynamic, independent persistence of federated modules